dcquinche/AzureInfrastructure/README.md

   terraform import azurerm_resource_group.<resource-group-name> /subscriptions/<client-subscription-id>/resourceGroups/<resource-group-name>
   ```

-Now, you can plan and deploy the project using the following commands.
+Now, you can plan and deploy the project using the following commands and entering the requested variables.

   ```
   terraform plan -out solution.plan